UPDATE: Chief says Darien man shot and killed ex-girlfriend two months after breakup

 “Jenna Mae had a kind and loving spirit with a beautiful smile, contagious laugh, and compassionate soul,” the obituary states.
 “She lived her life to the fullest.”

 Memorial services will be at 1 p.m.
 Sunday at Our Redeemer Lutheran Church in Delavan.
-A Celebration of Life will come after from 2:30 to 6:30 p.m.
-Sunday at Greenies at Delbrook Golf Course in Delavan.
+A Celebration of Life will be held afterward from 2:30 to 6:30 p.m.
+Sunday at Greenie's Clubhouse at Delbrook Golf Course in Delavan.

-Instead of flowers, the obituary asks memorials go to Our Redeemer Lutheran School or the Down Syndrome Association of Wisconsin.
+Instead of flowers, the obituary asks that memorials be given to Our Redeemer Lutheran School or the Down Syndrome Association of Wisconsin.

 “When remembering Jenna, celebrate the happy memories and always remember that life is fragile and sometimes too short,” the obituary states.
 “We will be missing our sweet, beautiful angel every day for the rest of our lives.”